 All breast cancer treatments have some short-term physical side effects.
-However, everyone is different.
+However, every treatment is different.
 With any treatment, your side effects may differ from another person’s.
 The good news is that most side effects can be managed and many can be prevented.
 Even so, it’s natural to worry.
 Before any treatment begins, talk with your health care provider about possible side effects and ways to deal with them.

 Once treatment begins, tell your provider about any side effects you have.
 The only way that your provider can help you manage side effects is if he/she knows about them.
 So, it’s important to be honest and tell your provider what you are experiencing.
 Then, together, you and your provider can discuss ways to manage your symptoms.
-It may be helpful to keep a list of your symptoms to take with your to your provider visit.
+It may be helpful to keep a list of your symptoms to take with you to your provider visit.

 Relieving your symptoms helps you feel better and can help you complete your treatment plan.
 Breast cancer treatment is most effective when all parts of the treatment plan are completed (learn more).